 - Absolutely!
 In fact, it the GPLv3 license explicitly allows it!
 However, should you use V0LT's free and open source software in your own software, your software must be released as free and open source as well.
 For example, if you modify a V0LT program's source code in order to turn it into something new, you're required to license your version under the same, GPLv3 license.

 - Why aren't all V0LT programs open source?

 - There are a few reasons for this.
 First off, I originally developed all of my programs as closed source, since I was having my programs stolen and redistributed under other people's names.
 I thought that providing my source code would only make the problem worse.
 However, switching to a free and open source license has actually greatly improved the situation.
-Converting all these programs to open source would be very time consuming.
-Another reason is that many of my older programs use Unity, which doesn't integrate well with GitHub, the platform I use to distribute my open source code.
+Converting all these old programs to open source would be very time consuming.
+Another reason is that many of my older programs use Unity, which doesn't integrate well with git, the software I use to manage my open source code.
 While all new V0LT software is free and open source, some of the older programs are not, but are still kept up for archival purposes.

 - How do you make money off of programs if the code is freely available?

 - I don't.
 All the money I make comes from donations.
-If you enjoy what I do and want to support it, please consider making a donation.
-If you don't want to, or simply can't donate, a kind message to email@example.com is just as appreciated!
+If you enjoy what I do and want to support it, please consider making a donation to help out.
+If you don't want to, or simply can't donate, a kind message to firstname.lastname@example.org is very appreciated as well!